arvind-2000/Vision-Manipur-Readme/README.md

 7. Contact Us
 If you have any questions about this Privacy Policy, please contact us at:

-Email: [your email address]
+Email: visionmanipur@gmail.com
-Address: [your physical or company address]
+Address: Kakwa Kha Naorem Leikai, Imphal, Manipur - India